mhvwerts/miniMie/README.md

 # miniMie: calculate optical cross sections of spherical particles

-This is very much a work in progress.
+This repository is very much a work in progress.
 It will be updated irregularly.
+The basic code for doing simple Mie calculations is functioning correctly, but it needs further documentation and illustration.

 miniMie is a small scientific Python module for calculating optical cross sections (extinction, scattering, absorption) for spherical (nano)particles in a medium using Mie theory.
 It depends on numpy and scipy.
 For plotting, also matplotlib is needed.